Daniel-Rolen/PDFCompilator/README.md

 - **Report Saving and Loading**: Save your compilation settings as reports and load them later.
 - **User-Friendly GUI**: Colorful and intuitive interface for easy navigation and use.

+## Dependencies

+The Binder relies on the following Python libraries:

+1. tkinter: Used for creating the graphical user interface.
+   - Installation: Typically comes pre-installed with Python.

+2. PyPDF2: Handles PDF file operations such as merging and page extraction.
+   - Installation: `pip install PyPDF2`

+3. Pillow (PIL): Used for image processing, particularly for handling the application icon.
+   - Installation: `pip install Pillow`

+4. json: Used for saving and loading report data.
+   - Installation: Part of Python's standard library, no additional installation required.

+5. threading: Used for running the HTTP server alongside the GUI.
+   - Installation: Part of Python's standard library, no additional installation required.

+6. http.server and socketserver: Used for creating a simple HTTP server.
+   - Installation: Part of Python's standard library, no additional installation required.

 ## Installation

 1. Clone this repository: